alinex/bash-lib/doc/function/steps_check.md

 # steps_check

-## Check if step already finished successfull
+## Check if step already finished successful

 Exit:     0 if done else not done or with failure